lilyinstarlight/mode/README.md

 ## Thanks

 * The creators of Lua - https://www.lua.org/authors.html
-* The creators of sol3 - https://github.com/ThePhD/sol2/graphs/contributors
+* The creators of sol - https://github.com/ThePhD/sol2/graphs/contributors
 * Ben Golden for the sprites which were taken from our game PyLink - https://github.com/ProjectPyLink/PyLink
 * The fabulous Dr. Brian Malloy